-Generally, the termination value is the amount the company received or is deemed to have received in relation to the balancing adjustment event.
+Generally, the termination value is the amount the company received or is deemed to have received for the balancing adjustment event.
 It also includes the market value of any non-cash benefits, such as goods and services that the company received for the asset.

-For more information on balancing adjustment events and termination value, see Guide to depreciating assets 2013.
+For more information on balancing adjustment events and termination value, see Guide to depreciating assets 2014.